artam1s/artam1s.github.io/_projects/klipper_guide.md

 Go to your main Fluidd or Mainsail web interface and scroll down to "Macros".
 Then run the `PID_BED` and `PID_EXTRUDER`.
 Run one first and after it finishes, run the other.
 {% include figure image_path="/assets/images/klipper_guide/KG_07_macros.png" alt="screenshot of the macros box" caption="Macros box" %}

+> Note: If macros don't appear in the home screen or if they don't run, go to `printer.cfg` and add `[include macro.cfg]` somewhere in the file

 ## Calibrate Z-Offset

 To calibrate your Z-Offset go to the Tune tab on your left and click on "Calibrate" to generate a mesh matrix of your bed.